felipelm/django-nginx-reactjs-docker/README.md

 ./run-tests.sh
 ```

-Note: need to Ctrl+C a few times to get out of the frontend test.
+Note: will need to press q after npm tests finish

 ## Notes on docker